flowerpot-network/delta/jobs.md

 * **Location**: Berlin, or remote in Europe
 * **Commitment**: Full-time
 * **Compensation**: 80'000 EUR/year starting salary with equity[^1]
-* **Paid vacation**: 30 days+
+* **Paid vacation**: 30 days

-At Monadic, the company behind oscoin, we're building our initial engineering team.
+At Monadic, the team behind oscoin, we're building our initial engineering team.
 We're looking for experienced candidates who are well versed in functional programming and distributed systems.

 We'd like to speak to candidates who are empathetic, humble, passionate about their work and strive for excellence.

-Our language of choice is Haskell.
-You will be tasked to build and deploy fault-tolerant distributed systems based on cryptographic proofs, authenticated data-structured and distributed-ledger technologies.
-You will have to keep up to date with recent developments in the field.
-The ability to read research papers and produce working implementations is essential.
-You will have to be an excellent communicator, both in oral and written form.

 Currently, all of our efforts are focused on building the reference implementation of [oscoin](http://oscoin.io), an open-source protocol and